wzdsqaa/IQUMamba1D/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository corresponds to the study titled ‘IQUMamba-1D: A Mamba-Enhanced 1D U-Net for Single-Channel Communication Signal Blind Source Separation’, submitted to [Journal of King Saud University Computer and Information Sciences].
+This repository corresponds to the study titled ‘IQUMamba-1D: A Mamba-Enhanced 1D U-Net for Single-Channel Communication Signal Blind Source Separation’, submitted to Journal of King Saud University Computer and Information Sciences.

 This is the official code repository for the paper: